fpeterek/strojove-uceni/insurance-claims/README.md

 The adam optimizer reaches a higher accuracy but a lower F-score than the lbfgs optimizer.
 Yet again, increasing the number of hidden layers improves the network.

-As for the activation function, ReLU seems to be slightly better than Sigmoid.
+As for the activation function, ReLU seems to work slightly better than Sigmoid.

 | solver | activation | hidden_layer_sizes | f1 score | accuracy | counter |
 | --- | --- | --- | --- | --- | --- |